ColDog/socketify/Readme.md

     App.Controllers.CommentsController = App.BaseController(App.Comments, 'CommentsController')

-Now, from the client you can say on the client:
+Now, from the client you can say:

     CommentsController.all().then(<success function>, <failure function>)